Mint Mobile makes mobile data easier than Straight Talk

 |12 months

-Mint Mobile only uses the T-Mobile network but for most people, that's fine.
-This network has become quite competent in the past few years and with its past upgrades, the T-Mobile network currently covers the majority of Americans with decent speeds.
-You can check your coverage with Mint Mobile to be sure.
+Mint Mobile only uses the T-Mobile network, but for most people, that's fine.
+This network has become quite competent in the past few years, and with its past upgrades, the T-Mobile network currently covers most Americans with decent speeds.
+T-Mobile also has the best 5G coverage of any carrier and with its Ulta Capacity 5G network covering more than 210 million people, there's a good chance you'll get some of the best network speeds around.

-Straight Talk has an advantage here since it buys coverage from AT&T, Sprint, T-Mobile, and Verizon and can give you a SIM card to match your device or the coverage where you live.
-You can use check your coverage on Straight Talk's site to see which network makes the most sense for you.
-This can be a little complicated but Straight Talk will help you pick the right network and SIM card when you sign up.
+Straight Talk has an advantage here since it buys coverage from AT&T, T-Mobile, and Verizon and can give you a SIM card to match your device or the coverage where you live.
+For the most part, new customers will be on either the Verizon or T-Mobile network.
+In time, Straight Talk will be transitioning over to the Verizon network but for the time being, there's no need to worry about it.

-Keep in mind that neither of these carriers officially offers 5G support at this time.
-It's possible that a compatible phone might connect to 5G in some places but don't bet on it.
+So no matter where you live, as long as your phone is compatible, you should be able to get covered on Straight Talk with the right SIM.
+This can be a little more complicated than Mint, but Straight Talk will help you pick the right network and SIM card when you sign up, and you won't have to worry about it after that.

-Mint Mobile plans
+Mint Mobile vs. Straight Talk: Mint Mobile plans

 One of Mint Mobile's biggest strengths is the simplicity of its plans.
-While it only offers three sizes for data, most smartphone users should fit comfortably in one of them.
+Mint offers data in three sizes and unlimited.
+The unlimited plan is slowed at 35GB of usage and only comes with 5GB of hotspot data.
 For your first three-month period, you can get the 12-month pricing so you can decide if you like the service before signing up.

 |3 months